umich-its-networking/git-training-pub/ex-git-basics.md

 origin    git@{{ site.gitlabhost }}:[username]/basics.git (push)
 ```

 There are usually two URLs listed for each remote because you can configure fetch and push operations to use different URLS.
-It is rare that you'll need to do this, just remember that you'll see two URLs for each remote when you use this command.
+It is rare that you'll need to do this; just remember that you'll see two URLs for each remote when you use this command.

 ## Add a README file